StackVista/stackstate-docs/develop/reference/scripting/streaming-script-result.md

 ScriptApi.streamingFn().then { it.toString() }
 ```

-The `it` keyword is a default Groovy keyword that means you do not need to define a variable in which you receive your result.
+The `it` keyword is a default Groovy keyword that means you don't need to define a variable in which you receive your result.
 You might see this being used in our examples.

 ## Chaining